UNESCO Chair in ICT to develop and promote sustainable tourism in World Heritage Sites

 Winter School 2026

 The 2026 edition of USI UNESCO Chair Winter School, titled “Taste the past.
-Digital media for Byzantine heritage and authentic experiences in Northern Greece”, will take place from 7 to 14 February 2026 in Thessaloniki and Kastoria (Greece).
+Digital media for Byzantine heritage and authentic experiences in Northern Greece”, took place from 7 to 14 February 2026 in Thessaloniki and Kastoria (Greece).

 Master in International Tourism